How did they start?

 Gordon Dawson: September 2013 until the Spring of 2016.
 Director until he move to Alberta.
 Gordon has now returned to the Okanagan and acts our our MC at various concerts, and as a Director when Nick is unavailable.
 Thank you Gordon.

-In September of that year, Nick agreed to become the Director of both the choir and the Orchestra.
+In September of 2017, Nick agreed to become the Director of both the choir and the Orchestra.
 Nick has brought the energy of his youth, his incredible talent as a composer and his gentle hand on the pulse of the music to the TuneAgers.
 He continues to raise the Tune-Agers to new levels of musical enjoyment while making it a fun time for the group as well.
 Nick is looking forward, to next year, 2020, when the Tune-Agers will be celebrating 50 years of music-making together.